flo-bit/chat_agents/Readme.md

 - some tools
 - agent communication
 - saving and loading agent from file
-- instruct through telegram or terminal
+- chat using telegram or terminal

 ## Usage